Home Page

 1) The 14th Passover,

-2) The appointments (listed in Leviticus chapter 23), and
+2) The appointed feasts (mentioned in Leviticus chapter 23),

 3) The ceremonial 'New Moons'.